Vienna Volksoper, exterior view

 © WienTourismus/Gregor Hofbauer

-Once again, the 2025/26 program is packed with a wide range of offerings, including no fewer than eleven premieres.
-Here are some of the highlights:
+The 2026/27 programme is once again packed with a wide range of offerings, including ten premieres.
+Here are the highlights:

 For young audiences